Semantic Indexes for Machine Learning-based Queries over Unstructured Data: Index Construction

 \section{Index Construction}

-We describe how \sn constructs task-agnostic indexes given the target DNN.
-Recall that many queries only require a low dimensional representation of data records to answer, such as object types and positions (as opposed to raw pixels in a video).
-Furthermore, in many applications, this low dimensional representation has a natural notion of closeness. \sn attempts to construct representations that reflect these heuristics by grouping close records and separating far records.
-We show a schematic of the training in Figure~\ref{fig:sys-training} and the index construction in Figure~\ref{fig:sys-index-construction}.
-We note that \sn's training procedure is optional: pre-trained embeddings can be also be used for the index if training is expensive.
+We describe how \sn constructs indexes, which can be used to produce high quality proxy scores without the use of query-specific proxy models.
+Many queries only require a low dimensional representation of data records to answer, such as object types and positions (as opposed to raw pixels in a video).
+Furthermore, in many applications, this low dimensional representation has a natural closeness function, which can be directly used to construct high quality proxy scores. \sn attempts to construct representations that reflect these heuristics by grouping close records and separating far records.

+We show a schematic of the training in Figure~\ref{fig:sys-training}, the index construction in Figure~\ref{fig:sys-index-construction}, and the overall algorithm in Algorithm~\ref{alg:index}. \sn's index construction procedure consists of optionally training an embedding DNN via the triplet loss, producing embeddings per record, selecting cluster representatives, and computing statistics over the cluster representatives.

+Throughout, we use the furthest point first (FPF) clustering algorithm \cite{gonzalez1985clustering}.
+FPF iteratively chooses the furthest point from the existing cluster representatives as the new representative.
+FPF performs well in practice, is computationally efficient, and provides a 2-approximation to the optimal maximum intra-cluster distance (which our analysis uses).